ohmycloud/website/rst/manual.rst

-Symbol lookup in generics
+泛型符号查找
 -------------------------

-Open and Closed symbols
+开放和关闭的符号
 ~~~~~~~~~~~~~~~~~~~~~~~

-The symbol binding rules in generics are slightly subtle: There are "open" and
+The symbol binding rules in generics are slightly subtle: There are "open" and "closed" symbols.
-"closed" symbols.
-A "closed" symbol cannot be re-bound in the instantiation
-context, an "open" symbol can.
-Per default overloaded symbols are open
+A "closed" symbol cannot be re-bound in the instantiation context, an "open" symbol can.
-and every other symbol is closed.
+Per default overloaded symbols are open and every other symbol is closed.

-Open symbols are looked up in two different contexts: Both the context
-at definition and the context at instantiation are considered:
+Open symbols are looked up in two different contexts: Both the context at definition and the context at instantiation are considered:

 .. code-block:: nim
     :test: "nim c $1"